 Watering and Mulching

 Continue to water established plants deeply for the balance of the summer and into fall.
 Deep soaking gives you the healthiest plants that can go through the summer and you will use less water.
 A drip that runs for longer time but fewer times a week will use less water and give you healthier trees and shrubs.
 Established plants can frequently get through with a once a week watering when the temperatures are getting into the 90’s.
+More often when we have a heat spike.
 This is with a combination of a good layer of mulch.
 Check the mulch you added at the beginning of the summer, and if it is getting thin, add more to keep the moisture you are applying, in the ground.
 You want to have about 3 inches of mulch.
 This stops water from evaporating from the ground and it stays there for your plants to use.
 Deep soaking and mulching is the best practice for healthy plants and less water use.

 Late Summer & Fall Planting